-The company established a Joint venture, PharmaShift Inc. in September 2020 with OPT, Inc. (unlisted), a core subsidiary of Digital Holdings (TSE1: 2389).
-Medical System Network holds a 51% equity stake while RePharmacy, Inc (wholly-owned subsidiary of OPT, Inc) holds the remaining 49%.
+The company established a Joint venture, PharmaShift Inc. in September 2020 with OPT, Inc. (unlisted; company name later changed to Re:teigi, Inc.), a core subsidiary of Digital Holdings (TSE1: 2389).
+Medical System Network holds a 51% equity stake while RePharmacy, Inc. (wholly-owned subsidiary of Re:teigi, Inc.) holds the remaining 49%.

 PharmaShift's main business is Family Pharmacy Support Service.
 Medical System Network created the digital shift business as a new business with establishment of PharmaShift.
-In the joint venture, PharmaShift is mainly in charge of customer development while OPT focuses on system development.
+In the joint venture, PharmaShift is mainly in charge of customer development while RePharmacy focuses on system development.